divhide/node-divhide/README.md

 * `Coerce.regexp(value, defaultValue)`

-* `Coerce.instanceOf(value, Class)`
+* `Coerce.instance(value, fn)`

-        Gets an instance of the given value if is an instance of the given Class, otherwise it will create an instance.
+        Gets an instance of the given value if is an instance of the given fn, otherwise it will create an instance.

 * `Coerce.length(value)`